interlay/interbtc/crates/democracy/README.md

 ## Overview

-The Democracy pallet handles the administration of general stakeholder voting.
+The democracy pallet handles the administration of general stakeholder voting.

-There are two different queues that a proposal can be added to before it becomes a referendum, 1) the proposal queue consisting of all public proposals and 2) the external queue consisting of a single proposal that originates from one of the _external_ origins (such as a collective group).
+Proposals made by the community are added to a queue before they become a referendum.

-Every launch period - a length defined in the runtime - the Democracy pallet launches a referendum from a proposal that it takes from either the proposal queue or the external queue in turn.
-Any token holder in the system can vote on referenda.
-The voting system uses time-lock voting by allowing the token holder to set their _conviction_ behind a vote.
-The conviction will dictate the length of time the tokens will be locked, as well as the multiplier that scales the vote power.
+Every launch period - a length defined in the runtime - this pallet will launch a referendum from the proposal queue.
+Any token holder in the system can vote on this.

 ### Terminology